 After opening as 17.5-point favorites, the Sooners are now favored by three touchdowns.
 They’ve drawn 58% of bettors and 54% of dollars in the game thus far.

 The total has been the more interesting story, as it’s already one of the highest numbers of the year, and rising.

-After opening at 76.5, it’s up to 79 at Pinnacle and 80 at Bookmaker behind 72% of bets and 85% of dollars.
+After opening at 76.5, it’s up to 79 at Pinnacle and 80 behind 72% of bets and 85% of dollars.
 The highest total of the year to this point belongs to Oregon’s meeting with Portland State back in September, which closed at 81.

 Oklahoma Can Finish Drives

 One of the biggest potential mismatches is Oklahoma’s finishing ability.
 The Sooners scored an average of 6.19 points every time they cross the 40-yard line, which is tops in the country.

 Oklahoma State ranks 92nd on defense by the same measure, which could be a mismatch in this game.